XeroAPI/Xero-Java/README.md

 ## Customize Request Signing

-You can provide your own signing mechanism by using the `public XeroClient(Config config, SignerFactory signerFactory)` constructor.
+You can provide your own signing mechanism by using the `public AccountingApi(Config config, SignerFactory signerFactory)` constructor.
 Simply implement the `SignerFactory` interface with your implementation.

 You can also provide a `RsaSignerFactory` using the `public RsaSignerFactory(InputStream privateKeyInputStream, String privateKeyPassword)` constructor to fetch keys from any InputStream.